winne27/fhem.js/README.md

 # Start as service

-For starting fhem.js as service using forever is recommended.
+For starting fhem.js server as service using forever is recommended.
 Install it with:

     npm install -g forever